shyamgupta5555/myIndiaMap/README.md

 ### POST /memories

 - Create a file document from request body.
-- Upload file image to S3 bucket and save image public url in document.
+- Upload image to S3 bucket and save image public url in document.
-- Upload file path to S3 bucket and save image public url in document.
+- Upload  image S3 bucket and save image public url in document.
 - **Response format**

 ```yaml